 2. Materials and Furnishings

 Casual furnishings in neutral hues, weaving textures, and natural fibers are also used in coastal décor.
 Modern coastal decor includes wood hues, white wall treatments, bleached wood, and other light and bright colors.

 4. Coastal Wall Decor

 Add instant coastal wall decor to the walls by adding abstract wall art in blue hues, photos of water landscapes, and other coastal vibes, or hanging other natural elements like driftwood.

 5. Add Beachy Charm to Your Coastal Decor

 Coastal interiors must have touches of coastal charm.
 You can add this to any room with natural textured rugs, woven pillows, accessories, and nautical or beach accents.
-These accents will put the perfect finishing touch on your coastal decorating scheme.
+These accents will put the perfect finishing touch on your coastal decorating scheme whether its a coastal bedroom or coastal bathroom.

 What is Modern Coastal Design?

 Modern coastal design is a version of coastal decorating that is more contemporary.
 While you may see many traditional beachy elements in cottage coastal decorating style like seashells and other nautical items, modern coastal design is inspired by these elements without actually using them in the decor.
 Some examples of achieving modern coastal design would be sofa fabric mimicking the canvas of a sailboat sail, abstract art with colors of the ocean, and accessorizing with glass beads that resemble sea glass.

 I would consider my decorating style to fall under the category of modern coastal design.
 I tend to shy away from the more traditional coastal decorating ideas that have a more nautical, or shabby chic feel.
 I prefer a more contemporary version of coastal decorating that I think is achieved with a more modern coastal decor.

 What are coastal decorating colors?